Apichatpong Weerasethakul: "Primitive", Uncle Boonmee Who Can Recall His Past Lives and Memoria

-In 2010 Apichatpong's feature film, Uncle Boonmee Who Can Recall His Past Lives, won the Palme d'Or at the Cannes Film Festival.
+In 2010, Apichatpong's feature film, Uncle Boonmee Who Can Recall His Past Lives, won the Palme d'Or at the Cannes Film Festival.
 The film was also selected as the Thai entry for the Best Foreign Language Film at the 83rd Academy Awards but it did not make the final shortlist.

 In 2012, Apichatpong's film Mekong Hotel was screened in the Special Screenings section at the 2012 Cannes Film Festival.

 In March 2013, Apichatpong and fellow Kick The Machine artist Chai Siri received the "Sharjah Biennial Prize" at the 2013 Sharjah Biennial 11 in the United Arab Emirates (UAE), alongside five other artists, including Magdi Mostafa and Fumito Urabe.
 Apichatpong was also awarded Japan's "Fukuoka Art and Culture Prize" in June, alongside Indian visual artist Nalini Malani, worth 3,000,000 yen (US$30,530).

 In March 2014, it was announced that Apichatpong will feature among 32 directors from four continents, including Vincent Gallo and Gaspar Noé, to direct Short Plays, a soccer-themed omnibus production shot around the world.
 Apichatpong's short is set in his home town, features 22 shots of its lake, almost the only recognizable feature from his childhood, which are arranged like players in a soccer game.

 Apichatpong's latest film, Memoria, a collaboration with Tilda Swinton, produced by Diana Bustamante and shot in Colombia in 2019, had its premiere in the 2021 Cannes Film Festival.
 It received the Jury Prize (ex aequo), alongside Nadav Lapid's Ahed's Knee.
 Apichatpong also directed a segment of The Year of the Everlasting Storm, an anthology film.

-Perspectives
+Jengira's Magnificent Dream

+It was reported in October 2024 that Weerasethakul is preparing a new feature film set in Sri Lanka.
+The film is likely to be inspired by Arthur C. Clarke's The Fountains of Paradise (1979) as well as an article written by a Thai woman who went to Sri Lanka on a religious pilgrimage.
+In September 2025, the film's title, Jengira's Magnificent Dream, was revealed.
+Jenjira Pongpas, Connor Jessup, Sakda Kaewbuadee, Tilda Swinton are set to star and filming is scheduled to begin in Sri Lanka in February 2026.

+Personal views

 In a May 2013 interview for the Encounter Thailand journal, Apichatpong stated that all of his films are personal in nature and he does not consider himself a cultural ambassador for Thailand.
 In relation to the concept of "queer", he explained: "For me, the word queer means anything’s possible."